syncinsect/tifoo/CONTRIBUTING.md

 ## Questions?

-If you have any questions or need help, don't hesitate to [create an issue](https://github.com/syncinsect/tailware/issues/new) or email us at [syncinsect@gmail.com](mailto:syncinsect@gmail.com).
+If you have any questions or need help, don't hesitate to [create an issue](https://github.com/syncinsect/tifoo/issues/new) or email us at [syncinsect@gmail.com](mailto:syncinsect@gmail.com).
 We're here to help!

 Thank you again for your contribution.
-Let's make Tailware even better together!
+Let's make Tifoo even better together!